SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 ### Stiff Problems

-For stiff problems at high tolerances (`>1e-2`?) it is recommended that you use `Rosenbrock23`.
-If high robustness to oscillations and massive stiffness is needed, `TRBDF2` is a good algorithm.
+For stiff problems at high tolerances (`>1e-2`?) it is recommended that you use `Rosenbrock23` or `TRBDF2`.
+These are robust to oscillations and massive stiffness is needed, though are only efficient when low accuracy is needed.

 At medium tolerances (`>1e-8`?) it is recommended you use `Rodas5` or `Rodas4P` (the former is more efficient but the later is more reliable).